Venemo/puzzle-master-web/README.md

 A piece manages an individual puzzle piece.
 Its responsibilities are the following:

-* Coordinate transformations from a piece to the scene and back
+* Do coordinate transformations from the piece to the scene and other pieces
-* Drawing the piece
+* Draw the piece
-* Deciding if a given point belongs to the piece (used to determine which piece the user clicked on)
+* Decide if a given point belongs to the piece (used to determine which piece the user clicked on)
+* Decide when the piece is positioned in such a way that it can be merged with other pieces